Grokitach/Dragons-Dogamma/README.md

 # How to install

-Head to the wiki !
+Head to the wiki: https://github.com/Grokitach/Dragons-Dogamma/wiki/How-To-Install-Dragon's-Dogamma-for-Dragon's-Dogma-2